what does an inverter do

 Here’s the Answer to What an Inverter Does:

-In simple terms, an inverter converts the type of electricity used in batteries, solar panels, or other DC sources into the type of electricity used in homes and businesses.
 In particular, inverters use electronic circuits to transform DC electricity, which flows in one direction, into AC electricity, which alternates direction periodically.
 This conversion allows DC-powered devices to operate using standard AC power.

 Besides converting DC to AC, inverters generate a waveform that mimics the sinusoidal waveform (wavelike motion) of utility grid power.
 This ensures compatibility with sensitive electronic equipment and appliances that require stable and clean power.